abrarfaiyaz/DictNet/DLpN/README.md

 Please follow the link to download the "external" directory which needs to be set in the matlab path before running the DLpN.m script. https://rochester.box.com/s/lm30dl28tu60mok6dykr5khxefb3han2

-For any additional questions contact- afaiyaz@ur.rochester.edu
+For any additional queries contact- afaiyaz@ur.rochester.edu